Axel713/fit-for-work/README.md

 _Note_: whilst JavaScript is not a part of the project curriculum, a customised code has been added to the contact form located in the [book-trial.html](book-trial.html) to allow a confirmation of success pop up modal to function and improve the user experience.
 The code was generously provided by my mentor (Dick Vlaanderen).

+It is **important to note**, that in book-trial.html, it is necessary to add the custom script for the form right before the closing body tag to allow for functionality, overriding the Bootstrap documentation instruction regarding its own scripts.

 ### **Libraries**

 - [Bootstrap](https://getbootstrap.com/)